Our History

 The building lay empty and unused for several years, and in October 1986 it was converted into use as a snooker club, which operated in 2008 as Riley’s Snooker Club.

 In 2014, renovation work was begun to convert the building into a banquet suite and live performance venue.
 The pool hall continued to operate in the former foyer of the building for a while.
 In 2014, the metal cladding on the façade was removed and the original tiled façade was restored, including the re-instatement of the Majestic name sign.
-Plans for the lower part of the building now include a children’s play area, which opened September 2014.
-A June 2015 opening is planned for the 280-seat live theatre space in the rear of the former circle.
+Plans for the lower part of the building included a children’s play area, which opened September 2014.
+A June 2015 opening was then planned for the 280-seat live theatre space in the rear of the former circle.